sinewalker/dotfiles/README.md

 # Dotfiles

-OSX / Linux dotfiles.
+macOS / Linux dotfiles.
 Forked from [Cowboy's dotfiles](https://github.com/cowboy/dotfiles), by way of [ASharpe's dotfiles](https://github.com/asharpe/dotfiles).
 A longer history story is in [HISTORY.md][HISTORY.md].

+[HISTORY.md]: HISTORY.md

 ## About this project